HomeHealth Preservation Concepts – the Three Treasures

-Someone with good “Jing” often refers to someone who has a good constitution and resilience to diseases or disorders.
-This denotes that they can withstand stresses and strains of life better than others.
+Someone with a good “Jing” often refers to a good constitution and resilience to diseases or disorders, and this denotes that they can withstand stresses and strains of life better than others.

-We have both pre-natal jing which is our constitution at birth, and postnatal jing which is is the constitution we cultivate and preserve by living life in balance.
+We have both pre-natal jing, our constitution at birth, and postnatal jing, which we cultivate and preserve by living life in balance.

 An example would be an operation or accident or severe disease that can severely deplete our reserves.

 Post Natal Jing is your current bank account that you use daily without tapping into our reserves.
-This is account is depleted and renewed regularly depending on your lifestyle and habits.
+This account is depleted and regularly renewed, depending on your lifestyle and habits.

-If you are continually stressed or make poor food choices or live and unbalanced life the this can gradually reduce our postnatal Jing reserve.
+If you are continually stressed or make poor food choices or live an unbalanced life, this can gradually reduce your postnatal Jing reserve.
 You will then need to dip into your pre-natal jing.
-An example of this is someone who is not handling stress for a long while and become Adrenally exhausted.
+An example of this is someone who does not handle stress for long and becomes Adrenally exhausted.
 Then the next step is dysregulation of the immune system.

-This leads to symptoms of fatigue, joint pains, frequent colds and cases of flu, etc, and if continues can lead to chronic fatigue syndromes.
+This leads to symptoms of fatigue, joint pains, frequent colds and cases of flu, etc., and if continued, can lead to chronic fatigue syndromes.

-Often pronounced “chee” is a word that is commonly used to denote the presence of Dynamic body energy.
+Often pronounced, “chee” is a word commonly used to denote the presence of Dynamic body energy.
 Qi is the energy of life and manifests as breath and body functions.
 Vital force energy!

 Qi is often seen as being split into two.- Yang Qi -which gives rise to vitality, protection, circulation, and adaptability.
-This Yang Qi is in medical terms the functioning of the mitochondria of the cells within the body.
-Mitochondria are involved with the production of ATP ( adenosine triphosphate ) that is the energy currency of the body.
+This Yang Qi is, in medical terms, the functioning of the mitochondria of the cells within the body.
+Mitochondria are involved in producing ATP ( adenosine triphosphate ) that is the body’s energy currency.

 The other is Blood Qi -which is considered yin and is related to blood and nourishment of cells.
-Blood must circulate nutritional substances to cells in the body and Blood must help oxygenate the cells as well.
+Blood must circulate nutritional substances to cells in the body, and Blood must help oxygenate the cells.
 Both blood nourishment and Mitochondria contribute to the Bodys -Metabolism or efficient working of organs, glands, and tissues.

-So Qi in western terms may be looked at as cellular health and metabolism as well as the working of the Nervous system.
+So Qi, in western terms, may be looked at as cellular health and metabolism and the working of the Nervous system.

 Is the concept of mind and spirit and much more.
-Good mental health is reflected in having good shen.
+Good mental health is reflected in having a good shen.
 “Shen “ is also reflected in the eyes and complexion of a person.
-This may also be called “radiance “
+This may also be called “radiance. “

-If someone has good Jing, and Qi and Shen then it can be seen that they radiate good health.
-This is seen by younger persons but also by some seniors who age well or seem to defy age.
+If someone has good Jing and Qi and Shen, they can be seen that they radiate good health.
+This is seen by younger persons and some seniors who age well or seem to defy age.

 One of the best ways to illustrate the concept of Jing, Qi, and Shen is to look at the components of a candle – see the illustration.

-The candle wick facilitates the burning of wax ( nutrients) which is the Qi ( energy ) combustion which gives rise to the flame.
+The candle wick facilitates the burning of wax ( nutrients), the Qi ( energy ) combustion that gives the flame.
 The illumination of the flame is the Shen.

 According to the World Health Organisation ( WHO), a person’s health and lifespan are dependent on 60% on lifestyle choices and only 15% on Genes.

-Tonic Herbs would be particularly useful to extend our lifespan for those of us who are not genetically gifted.
+Tonic Herbs would be beneficial to extend our lifespan for those who are not genetically gifted.

-- Harmonize and optimize all the organs so they function more efficiently via Diet and lifestyle
+Harmonise and optimise all the organs, so they function more efficiently via Diet and lifestyle.

-The parasympathetic nervous system ( rest and restore ) is generally regarded as Yin and the Sympathetic nervous system ( fight or flight) is regarded as Yang Taoist thought describes the yin referring to tissues or nourishing; and yang, the nervous system, and energy of the body.
-Excessive yin means one may be deficient and low in energy and with excessive Yang too much energy which can lead to exhaustion or burnout.
+The parasympathetic nervous system ( rest and restore ) is generally regarded as Yin.
+The sympathetic nervous system ( fight or flight) is viewed as Yang Taoist thought describes the yin referring to tissues or nourishing; and yang, the nervous system, and energy of the body.
+Excessive yin means one may be deficient in energy, and with extreme Yang too much energy, leading to exhaustion or burnout.

-For good health to be maintained the Yin and Yang need to be in balance: ie the Parasympathetic and Sympathetic systems are to be in balance.
+For good health to be maintained, the Yin and Yang need to be balanced: i.e. the Parasympathetic and Sympathetic systems are in harmony.

-1. Addressing specific health issues that will impact on one or more of the three treasures that will affect your long term health.
+1. Addressing specific health issues that will impact one or more of the three treasures affecting your long-term health.

-2. You feel ok and have no specific health issues a the moment but just want to enhance or maintain your health by getting a customized Health preservation program to optimize the three treasures.
-This is ideal for seniors who wish to maintain their health or those who are very active and maybe playing sport who wish to enhance their overall energy!
+2. No specific health issues a the moment, but want to enhance or maintain your health by getting a customised Health preservation program to optimise the three treasures.
+This is ideal for those who wish to maintain their health or those who are very active, maybe playing sport who want to enhance their overall energy!
 A full report and Health Program are provided after each consultation.

-You may book a telephone consultation with tongue and Ear analysis ( to determine your current weakness and strengths ) or in the clinic with pulse diagnosis to determine the same.
+You may book a telephone consultation with tongue and Ear analysis ( to determine your current weakness and strengths ) or in the clinic with added pulse diagnosis.
 Go to my contact or appointment page to book.